sairavela/HilbertPaths/Readme.md

 The output will be a .txt file named 'positions.txt' containing coordinate of the way points.

-Then, run qgc_plan.py\
+Then, run qgc_plan.py
 It will read the 'positions.txt' file and output the file plan as 'flightpath.txt' file of the path plan.
 No user input needed.

-To place the path plan into QGC, convert .txt file into .plan file.
+To upload the path plan into QGC, convert **.txt** file into **.plan** file.